 A wooden toy is very soothing and appealing to the child’s sense of touch.
 It’s warm, it feels good where plastic feels kind of cold and almost oily.
 It doesn’t smell the same.
 A young child is going to experience wood toys, discovering the world, with all of her senses and that’s by putting it in her mouth or smelling it and touching it so we want to give children an experience that will really gratify their sense of touch.

 The quality of imaginative play that we find wooden toys encourages.
 Wood toys tend to be simpler, less formed.
 They leave more room for a child’s imagination.
-We strongly feel about the importance of imaginative play in early childhood.
+We strongly feel the importance of imaginative play in early childhood.
 If a toy doesn’t have batteries, if it doesn’t have any bells or whistles and makes no sound, that lets the child make the sounds and imagine what the toy is doing and makes the toy move himself.

-The wooden toys tend to be more aesthetically pleasing than plastic toys.
+Wooden toys tend to be more aesthetically pleasing than plastic toys.
 Plato was attributed to have said, “The most effective kind of education is that a child should play amongst lovely things.”

-You should give children things that not only feel beautiful to the touch but look beautiful and to surround a child with beauty.
+You should give children things that not only feel beautiful to the touch but look beautiful and surround a child with beauty.
 Just because they’re a child doesn’t mean that they deserve junk.
 And wooden toys just look nicer displayed in a child’s room.
 If you had, say, this wooden Knight on a shelf or a plastic Batman.
 They look beautiful displayed in your home, as well.
 Your kids are grown now but you can still have lots of their wooden toys all-around your house.